Mark

 v13.
 After the success of the healing of the paralytic, 2:1-12, Jesus again confronts the powers of darkness in the wilderness ("beside the lake" = desert).
 As usual, he does this through a word ("he began to teach them").

 v15.
-As an expression of joy, Levi throws a dinner party for Jesus, the disciples and outcast friends.
+As an expression of joy, Levi throws a dinner party for Jesus, the disciples and his outcast friends.
 The actual phrase "publicans and sinners" means publicly known outcasts and despised peoples.
 They were Jews, classed by the Pharisees as ritually unclean.

 v16.
 For the Pharisees, the purity of table fellowship was easily stained in the presence of a "sinner" and they were less than impressed by Jesus' failure to remain separate from the unclean.